Ancient grains: Millet

 Charred grains of Paspalum scrobiculatum (Kodo millet), dating to the Satavahana period, have been found at Nevasa.
 Sorghum vulgare is known from semi-arid parts of Rajasthan and Maharashtra like Inamgaon, Paunar and Ahar.

 Nutritional claims

-Proponents of ancient grains say that they are rich in protein, omega-3 fatty acids and antioxidants.
-Some nutritionists state that they are not inherently more healthful than modern grains, and that ancient and modern grains have similar health benefits when eaten as whole grains.
-This has led to criticism of the grouping as unscientific and driven by marketing.
+Ancient grains are rich in protein, some micronutrients, and dietary fiber.
+Some nutritionists state that they are not inherently more healthful than modern grains, and that ancient and modern grains have similar nutritional content when eaten as whole grains.

 Some, but not all, ancient grains are gluten-free.
-Amaranth, quinoa, buckwheat, millet, and teff are gluten-free, but oats and the ancient kinds of wheat (including spelt, einkorn, and Khorasan wheat) are not.
+Amaranth, quinoa, buckwheat, millet, and teff are gluten-free, but the ancient kinds of wheat (including spelt, einkorn, and Khorasan wheat) are not.